+Fees for student loan collection can cost borrowers a lot of money and add to student loan balances.
 Private collectors do not work for free.
 The government pays these collectors, usually on a commission basis.
 This adds substantial charges to the collection process.
-(See sample)

 Collection Fee Amounts